Geeksltd/Programming.Tips/Classes.md

 ### Framework implementation classes vs Abstraction classes
-Controller is not the only example of a “Framework implementation” class.
+&nbsp;&nbsp; Controller is not the only example of a “Framework implementation” class.
 Unit Test classes, WPF pages, Http modules and many other such classes also have the same nature.

 Most programming best practices and guidelines are primarily applicable to the classes that represent an abstraction.
 But, your framework implementation classes are often not real abstractions of concepts in your project’s domain.
 As a result, commonly you may find a general rule to not make sense or feel like it’s not applicable in your case.
 For example, the method naming rules are often inappropriate for naming unit test methods.

 ## Smart vs Dumb classes
-It’s essential that you understand the difference between smart and dumb objects:
+&nbsp;&nbsp; It’s essential that you understand the difference between smart and dumb objects:

   - Smart objects hide their data behind abstractions and expose functions that operate on that data.